-The report of Ernst & Young LLP on our consolidated financial statements as of and for the fiscal years ended December 31, 2010 and December 31, 2011 did not contain any adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
-The reports of McGladrey & Pullen, LLP on our consolidated financial statements as of and for the fiscal years ended December 31, 2009 and 2008 did not contain any adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
-Step that the report of the December 31, 2008 financial statements included an explanatory paragraph about our ability to continue as a going concern due to our mandatory liquidation by October 23, 2009 if a business combination had not been consummated.
-During the fiscal years ended December 31, 2009 and 2008, and through March 29, 2010, the date of our notice to McGladrey & Pullen, LLP of its dismissal, there were (1) no disagreements with McGladrey & Pullen, LLP on any matter of accounting principles or practices, financial disclosure or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of McGladrey & Pullen, LLP, would have caused it to make reference to the subject matter of the disagreement in connection with its report on our consolidated financial statements for such periods and (2) no "reportable events" (as defined in Item 304(a)(1)(v) of Regulation S-K).
+The report of Ernst & Young LLP on our consolidated financial statements as of and for the fiscal years ended December 31, 2011 and December 31, 2012 did not contain any adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+The reports of McGladrey & Pullen, LLP on our consolidated financial statements as of and for the fiscal years ended December 31, 2008 and 2009 did not contain any adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.